dhiman-halder/k8s-aws-spot/README.md

 # k8s-aws-spot

 Extremely low cost 2 node Kubernetes cluster setup with Kubeadm running ubuntu 16.04+ based EC2 spot instances.
 Master node is t3a.small and Worker node is t3a.micro.
-Per hour running cost for the 2 instances is typically less than 1 cent an hour!
+Per hour running cost for the 2 instances combined is typically less than 1 cent an hour!

 ## Instructions